Rapid Relief Team

 Rapid Relief Team, also known as RRT, is a multinational nonprofit established in 2013 by the Plymouth Brethren Christian Church.
 The organization provides emergency food and welfare support to disaster-affected communities, first responders, and vulnerable groups across multiple countries.

 History

 RRT was founded with the mission of delivering catering assistance and tangible support during crises.
-Since then, it has expanded operations to over 16 countries, including Australia, the United States, Canada, New Zealand, Argentina, and parts of Europe.
+Since then, it has expanded operations to over 14 countries, including Australia, the United States, Canada, New Zealand, Argentina, and parts of Europe.

 The establishment of RRT occurred during a period of regulatory scrutiny directed at the Plymouth Brethren Christian Church, which founded and operates the charity.
 In 2012, the Charity Commission for England and Wales refused charitable status to the PBCC’s Preston Down Trust, citing concerns over lack of public benefit.
 The PBCC appealed the decision.
 Charitable status was granted and the Commission concluded the Preston Downs Trust could demonstrate public benefit by, among other steps, "engaging to a certain extent in the wider community, including through disaster relief".

+Causes and operations

+Food Box Aid - Gaza

+In 2025, the RRT partnered with the Global Empowerment Movement (GEM) to package and distribute food boxes to families and children in Gaza.
+The initiative delivered more than 118,000 meals, later surpassing one million meals during a ceasefire period.

+Food Box Aid - Ukraine

+In 2022, RRT partnered with SaveUA to provide food and personal care supplies to people displaced by the war in Ukraine.
+The assistance formed part of RRT's broader international disaster and conflict response activities.

+Farmers Community Connect (FCC) - Australia and New Zealand

+Since 2018, RRT has held FCC events across Australia and New Zealand to support farmers affected by droughts, floods and bushfires.
+FCC events provide farmers with donated hay or livestock feed, fencing materials, meals and opportunities for community connection.

+In 2025, RRT conducted multiple FCC events across South Australia in response to drought conditions, including in Jamestown, Paruna and the Eyre Peninsula.
+Donated hay and livestock feed were distributed to registered farmers.
+The initiative was supported by the South Australian Government and Primary Industries and Regions South Australia (PIRSA), with additional collaboration from charities including Save Our Sheep and Lions Clubs.

+In August 2025, RRT held an FCC event in Tapawera, New Zealand, distributing fencing repair packs to farmers affected by flooding in the Tasman region.
+In December 2025, a similar FCC event was held in the Tararua District, where fencing repair packs were provided to farmers impacted by storm damage.

+In 2026, RRT held an FCC event in Ruffy, Victoria, following severe summer bushfires.
+Farmers received donated fencing wire to assist with property repairs.
+The event followed a week of RRT support during the Longwood fire emergency, where volunteers served meals to the Country Fire Authority (CFA) and local residents.